Documentation Index

 Code generation pipeline

-Live Activity models are auto-generated from backend Zod schemas.
-This ensures the iOS app and backend always agree on the shape of Live Activity payloads.
+All API-facing models are auto-generated from backend Zod schemas via a two-stage pipeline.
+This ensures the iOS app and backend always agree on data shapes.

-Never hand-edit LiveActivityModels.generated.swift.
+Never hand-edit any .generated.swift file.
 Changes will be overwritten on the next generation run.
 If the model needs to change, update the Zod schema in the backend and regenerate.

 Running the generator